History of Lancashire: Early history

 The powers had been granted only for Henry's lifetime and after the duke's death in 1361 the palatinate (and title) ceased to exist.
 One of Henry's daughter's was married to John of Gaunt, the son of Edward III and the dukedom was recreated for him the next year.
 Before his death in 1377, the king also granted the palatine powers to his son.
 In 1390 John obtained an extension of this grant from Richard II, enabling his male heirs to inherit control of the palatinate.
 After John's death in 1399, his exiled son Henry of Bolingbroke returned to England, deposing Richard II and becoming king as Henry IV.
 Henry IV maintained the duchy separately from the other possessions of the crown and the palatinate's independent judicial system continued, although administered consistently with the rest of the country.

 Once its initial boundaries were established, it bordered Cumberland, Westmorland, Yorkshire, and Cheshire.
 The county was divided into the six hundreds of Amounderness, Blackburn, Leyland, Lonsdale, Salford, and West Derby.
 Lonsdale was further partitioned into Lonsdale North, which was the detached part north of Morecambe Bay (also known as Furness), and Lonsdale South.
 Each hundred was sub-divided into parishes.
 As the parishes covered relatively large areas, they were further divided into townships that were more similar in size to parishes in counties in the south of England.
 Outside of the administration of the hundreds were the boroughs.

 In 1461 Edward IV decreed that the county palatine should become part of the Duchy of Lancaster and from 1471 the offices of Chancellor of the Duchy and Chancellor of the Palatinate were held by the same person.
 The administrative centre moved to London, while Lancaster remained the legal centre.

+After the Revolution of 1688 that deposed the last Stuart king, James II and VII, Lancashire saw conflict with two mostly Scottish pro-Stuart rebellions.
+The Jacobite rising of 1715 was defeated at the Battle of Preston in 1715.
+In 1745 Bonnie Prince Charlie marched through Lancashire and Derbyshire, gaining recruits especially from Manchester and Derby.
+Faced with a larger English army, the Jacobites retreated back to Scotland.
+The final defeat came at the Battle of Culloden in Scotland the following year.